 - Information Reports: It covers a broader area than control reports.
-These reports need more information its examination, and analysis.
-Management uses these reports for planning and policy formulation.
+This is because, it needs detailed information, examination, and analysis.
+Management uses information reports for planning and policy formulation.

 Financial reports contain information about the financial position of the business.
-The movement of financial resources is estimated for a specified period.
-It is further divided into:
+It shows the movement of financial resources over a specified period.
+It is of the following two types:

 - Static Financial Reports: This report shows the position of assets, liabilities and debts at a point in time.
 For Example, Balance Sheet.

-- Dynamic Financial Reports: When we summarize the change in the financial position, these reports are used.
+- Dynamic Financial Reports: We use these reports to summarize the change in the financial position.

-The data is reported by analyzing the comparisons with the predetermined objectives.
-It is made horizontally, between one or more firms or departments.
+This type of reporting involves thorough data analysis and comparisons with the predetermined objectives.
+It is prepared horizontally, between one or more firms or departments.

-An individual report is a report prepared by a person responsible for that particular activity.
-For example, a report is prepared by the manager of the production department.
+It includes reporting for a particular activity by the responsible personnel.
+For example, a production report presented by the manager of the production department.

 A joint report is a report prepared by the managers of all the departments jointly.
-For example, a profit and loss statement is prepared for the business considering the report by the production department.
+For example, firms prepare the profit & loss statement based on the production reports.

-These reports are prepared for the use of internal management.
-The information is communicated to employees and different levels of management.
-It consists of:
+Managers prepare these reports for internal management.
+It is useful for communicating information to employees and all levels of management.
+It may include:

 - Routine Reports